UPDATED 29th March 2021

 Dear Treasure Trailers,

-A lot of people are asking us – is it still ok to go on a Treasure Trail?
+A lot of people are asking us – is it now ok to go on a Treasure Trail?

 Of course, we want you to have the very best Treasure Trail experience!
 So before you embark on your next adventure, please read our advice for safe and responsible Trailing below.

 If there isn’t a suitable Trail near you…

 … or perhaps you’ve already done your local ones, fear not!
 We’ve got some fun and games to keep you busy while you’re waiting for restrictions to ease.
 Get cracking with The Grand Easter Egg Hunt around your home, try your luck in our Easter Giveaway!

 STAY SAFE – BE PREPARED – FOLLOW THE GUIDELINES

 Follow social distancing rules and stay alert at all times.
 Be prepared to skip a Clue and use our SMS ‘stuck on a clue’ helpline if social distancing is not possible.

 Avoid touching any hard surfaces such as plaques, signs or information boards that Clues may be set on, or gates, walls or benches.
 Carry hand-sanitiser in case you do need to touch anything.